HITACHI x VENTURE DOCK

 Deep Discovery and Stakeholder Alignment

-Conducted multiple rounds of discovery with Hitachi's SVP-level sponsors and the Venture Dock team to understand audience composition, pain points, and strategic priorities.
+Conducted iterative rounds of discovery with Hitachi's executive sponsors and the Venture Dock team to understand audience composition, pain points, and strategic priorities.

 Custom-Curated Content for a Diverse Executive Audience